 AB 103 Pupil Safety Educational Materials

-AB 103 requires the CDE to electronically distribute disaster preparedness educational materials and lesson plans that are currently available to local school districts and county offices of education.
+Requires the California Department of Education to electronically distribute disaster preparedness educational materials and lesson plans that are currently available to local school districts and county offices of education.

 Best Practices in School Crisis Prevention and Intervention